-This page serves as a resource for your state's CPA licensure requirements and is current as of December 2019.
+Wondering how to become a CPA in New Jersey?
+Your first step should always be to check the New Jersey State Board of Accountancy CPA requirements, because the New Jersey Board of Accountancy will ultimately license you.
+This page serves as a resource for your state's CPA licensure requirements and is current as of August 2021.
 Always consult with your state or jurisdiction's board of accountancy for the most current information.

 Minimum education requirement

-24 semester hours in accounting
+- 24 semester hours in accounting

-24 semester hours in business courses other than accounting
+- 24 semester hours in business courses other than accounting

 Minimum experience requirement

-One year of intensive and diversified experience in the practice of public accounting or its equivalent under the supervision of a board licensee or an individual who is entitled to practice as a certified public accountant in this state.
+- One year of intensive and diversified experience in the practice of public accounting or its equivalent under the supervision of a board licensee or an individual who is entitled to practice as a certified public accountant in this state.

-At least 24 credits in areas of accounting and auditing (for those who work in public accountancy).
+- At least 24 credits in areas of accounting and auditing (for those who work in public accountancy)

-At least 60 credits in technical subjects:
+- At least 60 credits in technical subjects:

-- auditing, including but not limited to review, compilation and attest standards
+- Auditing, including but not limited to review, compilation and attest standards

-- business law
+- Business law

-- information technology
+- Information technology

-- management advisory services
+- Management advisory services

-- mathematics, statistics, etc.
+- Mathematics, statistics, etc.

 - SEC practice

-- professional ethics
+- Professional ethics